-The optimal outcome of every customer interaction is to provide a great experience while maximizing the customer's value to the company.
-To achieve this, you have to be able to perform the right action in the right channel at the right moment for each customer.
-We call this capability, "1-to-1 Customer Engagement".
+The optimal outcome of every customer interaction is to provide a great experience while maximizing the value of the customer to the company.
+To achieve this outcome, you must perform the right action in the right channel at the right moment for each customer.
+In Pega Customer Decision HubTM, this feature is known as One-to-one Customer Engagement.